 The Hudson Taylor Group is a cross-denominational group and offers a warm welcome to anybody wishing to become more involved with our on-going projects.
 We are also very happy to meet and assist people visiting and following the Barnsley JHT trail.

-There are many events planned during those days, including a walk of the Hudson Taylor Trail, an open meeting with Jamie, and church services in both English and Chinese to be delivered by Jamie Taylor.
+There were many events planned during those days, including a walk of the Hudson Taylor Trail, an open meeting with Jamie, and church services in both English and Chinese to be delivered by Jamie Taylor.

 Download the flyer here.For further details and the latest news, check out our Facebook page or follow us on Twitter.